Skip to content

 )

-This write pattern is invalid for data_storage_version >= 2.2.
-For new datasets, prefer blob v2.
+As mentioned above, this write pattern is invalid for data_storage_version >= 2.2.
+For new datasets, it's recommended to use Lance file format 2.2, which uses blob v2 by default.

 Rewrite to a New Blob v2 Dataset